Macon-Holliman/small-business-css-react-website/README.md

 You'll find the pictures used in the website are stored in an array under that page's component.
 Each index being a specific tab in that menu.

+## Contact me

+If you want to contact me for more information:

+E-Mail: maconholliman@gmail.com

+Please use [Github Issues](https://github.com/Macon-Holliman/crossing-void-hq/issues) for bug reports, feature requests, etc.